ADVERTISEMENT

-A series of vulnerabilities in Eurostar’s AI-powered customer support chatbot have been uncovered, raising questions about both the security of customer-facing bots and how penetration test reports are handled.
+A series of vulnerabilities in Eurostar’s AI-powered customer support chatbot have been uncovered, raising questions about both the security of customer-facing bots as well as how pentest reports are handled.

 A chatbot built for general queries